 Paired with the visual power of supplemental security cameras, this creates a robust, connected security environment that captures every moment of door access for 365 days of continuous recording.

 Verkada’s cloud-based access control solution can be used in a wide variety of industries.

 Schools and government buildings have had huge success with their Verkada access control implementations.
 It creates an organized, efficient system, so administrators can manage door activity for teachers and faculty easily and remotely.

 “We have a new key card system where staff will use the key card identification.
 The nice thing is on the backside of that, we can log when they came into the school, and we know exactly who’s been in the school.” – Dr. James Chamberlin , Principal, Fraser Valley Elementary School of East Grand School District in Granby, CO.

-Verkada’s cloud-based access control is also a powerful solution when it comes to fatal threats like school shootings, which have skyrocketed in number in the last decade.
+Verkada’s cloud-based access control is also a powerful solution when it comes to fatal threats like school shootings.
+This has skyrocketed in number in the last decade.
 With the click of a button, administrators can lock the doors of an entire campus instantly.
-In addition, live camera feeds can be shared via SMS or email link to emergency personnel, cutting down on response time dramatically.
-These links can be sent from any device, including mobile phones and tablets.
+In addition, live camera feeds are sent via SMS or email link to emergency personnel.
+These links can also are then sent from any device, including mobile phones and tablets.

-All Verkada products are designed to work together seamlessly to deliver proactive, intelligent security measures.
-Another incredible product is the Verkada Environmental Sensor, which is designed to detect changes in air quality to help combat the issue of student vaping and smoking.
+Verkada products work together seamlessly to deliver proactive, intelligent security measures.
+Another incredible product is the Verkada Environmental Sensor.
+These sensors detect changes in air quality to help combat the issue of student vaping and smoking.
 Pairing the Environmental Sensor with Verkada security cameras adds visual evidence to identify perpetrators in such instances.

 In short, cloud-based access control can transform the entire way your company conducts business and protects itself.
-This powerful security tool is made even stronger when paired with products like AI security cameras that provide visual evidence to door events being monitored.
+This powerful security tool is even stronger when paired with products like AI security cameras that provide visual evidence of at-door events.